 At some point during an officer's law enforcement career, they may need to communicate with a deaf or hard-of-hearing person during the course of their duties.
-According to the National Institute on Deafness and Other Communication Disorders1, approximately 2% of adults between the ages of 45 and 54 have disabling hearing loss.
-The rate increases to 8.5% in adults between the ages of 65 and 74 the disabling hearing loss rate increases to nearly 25% while for those who are ages 75 and older, the rate can reach 50%.
-The same report notes that about 28.8 million Americans could benefit from using hearing aids.2
+According to the National Institute on Deafness and Other Communication Disorders, approximately 2% of adults between the ages of 45 and 54 have disabling hearing loss.
+The rate increases to 8.5% in adults between the ages of 55 and 64.
+For those between the ages of 65 and 74 the disabling hearing loss rate increases to nearly 25% while for those who are ages 75 and older, the rate can reach 50%.
+The same report notes that about 28.8 million Americans could benefit from using hearing aids.